 This is how Baer came up with the concept of Youtility.
 The goal is to get companies to create marketing so useful that clients are willing to pay for it.

 There are three ways in which companies can embrace the Youtility principle.
-Baer goes into detail with in the book.
-The first way is through Self Service, or providing answers to the questions that people ask.
+Baer goes into detail within the book.
+The first way is through Self Service or providing answers to the questions that people ask.
 Radical Transparency, the second concept, is being open and transparent about the operations of your company.
 When companies are transparent, they build trust.
-Real Time Relevance, the third concept, provides information that is relevant to the consumer the moment they are interested.
+Real-Time Relevance, the third concept, provides information that is relevant to the consumer the moment they are interested in.
 For example, a sports medicine hospital provided an app to alert coaches when lightning was near.
 This alert gave them time to clear the fields and keep people safe.
 While an app isn’t related to the medical field, it’s highly relevant to their customer base.
 When the app launched, people downloaded it more than 400,000 times.

 If you are a small business owner, sales professional or entrepreneur who’s looking to take their company to the next level, then Youtility is the perfect book.
 It will provide you with information to take your content marketing (and ultimately, sales) to the next level.